in·for·ma·tion

 Think of your personal information—such as social security numbers, credit card numbers, medical information—as the furniture in your house.
 Your passwords are the keys to that house.
 Just as you would never leave your house keys unattended or leave your front doors unlocked, you should be mindful of ‘closing and locking the door’ to your personal information.

-The information that we as members of the university need to protect includes personal and/or identifying student, faculty, staff and patient information, intellectual property, research data, patient health records and more.
+The information that the university needs to protect includes personal and/or identifying student, faculty, staff and patient information, intellectual property, research data, patient health records and more.
 The cyber security of WashU is our shared responsibility.
 Using cyber security safe practices is important for everyone in the university community.

 Safety Tips